 How Do You Know When A Japanese Maple Needs Water?

 Water is a crucial element in plant development.
-Without it, no plant can survive on the other hand its excess can also have negative consequences.
+Without it, no plant can survive.
+On the other hand, excess water can also have negative consequences.

-Water the Japanese Maple when the soil in the root zone is 1-2 inches dry.
-Use at least 2 gallons of water when watering.
+QUICK ANSWER: Water the Japanese Maple when the soil in the root zone is 1-2 inches dry.
+Use at least 2 gallons for one plant.
 This watering pattern should be followed for the first 2 years after planting the Japanese Maple.

 How Do You Know When A Japanese Maple Needs Water